Southern Loop at Apshawa Preserve

 Take I-287 to Exit 53 (Bloomingdale) and turn left onto Hamburg Turnpike.
 Upon entering Bloomingdale, the name of the road changes to Main Street.
 When you reach a fork in 1.3 miles (from I-287), bear right, but at the next fork (in another 0.1 mile), bear left to continue on Hamburg Turnpike.
 Follow Hamburg Turnpike for another 1.1 miles, then turn right onto Macopin Road (County Route 693).
 In 1.9 miles, turn left onto Northwood Drive.
 Proceed for 500 feet and turn right into the parking area for the Apshawa Preserve.

 The Apshawa Preserve is a rugged 576-acre tract owned by Passaic County and the New Jersey Conservation Foundation.
 About seven miles of trails traverse the preserve, and this hike features the trails in the southern section of the preserve.
-The trails are marked with paint blazes and with colored plastic diamond blazes that incorporate the logo of the New Jersey Conservation Foundation.
+The trails are marked with paint blazes and with colored plastic diamond blazes, some of which incorporate the logo of the New Jersey Conservation Foundation.

 At the northern end of the parking area, go through a gate in a deer fence and follow the Blue Trail, which first proceeds along a woods road, but continues on a footpath.
-After crossing a wet area on puncheons, the Blue Trail bears left and descends to cross a stream.
+After crossing a wet area on puncheons, the Blue Trail bears left and descends to cross a stream on a wooden footbridge.
 It then climbs a hill on a woods road, passing on the left the start of the Purple Trail.
-Continue ahead on the Blue Trail, which bears right at a high point and passes interesting rock formations on the left.
+Continue ahead on the Blue Trail, which bears right at a high point and climbs some more, passing interesting rock formations on the left.
 Just beyond, the trail turns left, leaving the woods road, climbs over a rise and descends steeply into a ravine, where it turns left onto another woods road.

 A short distance ahead, the White Trail begins on the right, but you should continue on the Blue Trail, which follows a relatively level woods road.
-After looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
+After descending a little and looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
 This will be your return route, but for now, continue ahead on the Blue Trail.

 After pausing to take in the view, continue ahead on the Green Trail.
-You’ll pass interesting rock formations on the left, skirt some blowdowns, and begin a steady descent on a rugged, winding footpath.
+You’ll pass interesting rock formations on the left and begin a steady descent on a winding footpath.
 Parts of the descent are rather steep.

-At the base of the descent, the trail turns left onto a woods road which parallels Apshawa Brook and passes beautiful cascades in the brook, below to the right.
+At the base of the descent, the trail turns left onto a woods road which parallels Apshawa Brook.
+It heads uphill, passing beautiful cascades in the brook, below on the right.
 A short distance ahead, you'll come to a fork.
 Bear right, following the green blazes, and descend to the brook.